 What Is A Budget?

-A Budget is a quantitative expression of a financial plan for a defined period.
-It includes estimated sales volumes and other revenues, expenses, and cash flows.
+A budget is defined as a quantitative expression of a financial plan for a specified period.
+It encompasses projected sales volumes, revenue streams, expenses, and cash flows.

-In other words, a budget is the allocated amount for a particular purpose.
-Moreover, it contains a summary of intended expenditures.
+In essence, a budget represents the allocated resources for specific purposes and provides a comprehensive summary of intended expenditures.

 Importance of Budgeting